-Difference between an apprenticeship and a traineeship
+What is the difference between an apprenticeship and a traineeship?

 What is the difference between an apprenticeship and a traineeship?
 The main difference is that a traineeship is offered in a broader range of occupations and is shorter - typically over one or two years.
 An apprenticeship covers skilled trades and takes a lot longer - usually three to four years, either full or part-time.